CaseyMiddleton/command_stripper/README.md

 ## To Install
 In the terminal, clone the github repository using the command:

-`git clone git@github.com:CaseyMiddleton/tag_stripper.git`
+`git clone git@github.com:CaseyMiddleton/command_stripper.git`

-You should now have a copy of the `tag_stripper` repository on your machine, containing example files and source code.
+You should now have a copy of the `command_stripper` repository on your machine, containing example files and source code.

 ## To Run